 - Material: 18k yellow gold

-- Dial: Multiple options (champagne, black, green, white)
+- Dial: Multiple options (champagne, black, green, silver)

 2. Rolex Day-Date 40 Ref.
 228239 — White Gold

 The white gold Day-Date offers the same prestige as yellow gold but with a more understated appearance.
-Collectors often choose this reference for its discretion.
-It looks more understated while still offering the weight, build quality, and status of a precious-metal Day-Date.
+Collectors often choose this reference for discretion — same weight, same build, less visual heat.

 Key Specs: